Glossary: Psychological Risk Assessment

 Social Relationships

-GDAThird GDA characteristic area: leadership behavior, cooperation, social support and conflicts.
+GDASocial relationships are the third GDA characteristic area, evaluating leadership behavior, collegial cooperation, social support and conflict at work.

 SPA